 Beyond these examples

-These snippets focus on specific IAM management approaches: authoritative policy replacement, role-level binding management, and individual member grants.
+These snippets focus on specific IAM management approaches: authoritative policy replacement, role-level bindings, and incremental member grants.
 They’re intentionally minimal rather than full access control systems.

-The examples reference pre-existing infrastructure such as Dataplex tasks within lakes, and GCP projects and locations.
-They focus on IAM configuration rather than provisioning the tasks themselves.
+The examples reference pre-existing infrastructure such as Dataplex tasks within lakes, and GCP project and location configuration.
+They focus on IAM permission assignment rather than task or lake provisioning.

 To keep things focused, common IAM patterns are omitted, including: